 The 1887-1888 all-female Soldat-Röger-Damen Quartett was led by Joachim student Marie Soldat-Röger and Hausmann’s student Lucy Campbell played cello.
 After a few years off, Soldat reconstituted her group, which was based in Vienna from 1895 to 1914, and comprised of Ella Finger-Bailetti, Nathalie Bauer-Lechner, Lucy Campbell and Marie.

 The Nora Clench Quartet visited in 1907.

 Carl Prill led the Gewandhaus Quartet beginning in 1891 and, after he moved to Vienna, the Prill Quartet.

-Carl Wendling had a Quartet in Stuttgart.
+Carl Wendling had a Quartet in Stuttgart into the 1920s.